PPM Logo

 1. Disorderly or lewd conduct, as described by PACAOS Section 102.14, includes, but is not limited to, public urination, indecent exposure, loud and unreasonable noise serving no legitimate purpose, or unauthorized gambling.

-2. Unlawful assembly, as described in PACAOS Section 102.15, includes two or more people assembling together to commit an unlawful act, or a lawful act in a violent, boisterous, or tumultuous manner, as defined by state law.
+2. Unlawful assembly, as described in PACAOS Section 102.15 and/or California Penal Code Section 407 (“Whenever two or more persons assemble together to do an unlawful act, or a lawful act in a violent, boisterous, or tumultuous manner, such assembly is an unlawful assembly.”).

 a.
 Physical, verbal, written, face-to-face, telephonic, electronic or other means of contact that a Student knows or should know is unwanted, is communicated directly to one or more specific Students, faculty, or staff, constitutes severe and/or pervasive, and objectively offensive conduct; and does not constitute speech protected by the First Amendment of the United States Constitution (e.g., speech in a public forum on a matter of public concern).